abenkoula71/indian-food-react/README.md

 See the section about [running tests](https://facebook.github.io/creae-react-app/docs/running-tests) for more information.
 Builds the app for production to the `build` folder.
 It correctly bundles React in productionmode and optimizeste buld frthe best performance.
-The build is minified and the filenames inclue he as Your app is read to behu.io/eate-rct-ap/doc/deplyment) for more information **Note: ths is  -wayoperation.
+The build is minified and the filenames inclue he a Your app is read to behu.io/eate-rct-ap/doc/deplyment) for more information **Note: ths is  -wayoperation.
 Once yo
 If you aren’t satisfied with the build tool and configuraio choces, you can `eject` at any time.
 This command will remove the single build dependency from your projec